Sadie Meehan – Character in Divide the Dawn

 “Sadie looks up into my eyes and smiles.
 She wipes a tear away and hugs me.
 And so does L’il Dinny, hugging me by the leg.
 She whispers to me, ‘Now you need to start makin’ a plan for yourself an’ your family, to escape Brooklyn.’”

 Sadie Meehan (née Leighton, b.
 1891) faces a terrible decision: Staying with her gang leader husband, or leaving him in order to keep her son safe.
 Sadie was raised in the terrible poverty of East London.
 In 1910, her cousins Darby and Pickles Leighton paid her passage to Brooklyn, New York where she again lived in desperate conditions.
-She was courted by both Dinny Meehan and Harry Reynolds of the White Hand gang, but when Meehan was arrested for the murder of Christie Maroney, Reynolds came to her the night before the trial.
-Her cousin Pickles was then convicted, while Meehan, McGowan, and Vincent Maher were exonerated.
-Feeling closer to Meehan and seeing that he could best pull her out of poverty (Meehan also promised to get her cousin out of prison), she shunned Reynolds.
+She was courted by both Dinny Meehan and Harry Reynolds of the White Hand gang, but when Meehan was arrested for the murder of Christie Maroney, Harry came to her the night before the trial.
+Her cousin Pickles was then convicted, while Dinny, McGowan, and Vincent Maher were exonerated.
+Feeling closer to Dinny and seeing that he could best pull her out of poverty (Meehan also promised to get her cousin out of prison), she shunned Harry.
 Sadie cared for three orphans that Dinny brought home and helped groom them as productive gang members.
 Within months of Meehan’s release, she gave birth to a son, Li’l Dinny.

 Sadie takes in the homeless immigrant teenager Liam Garrity.